Atrium Health Navicent PGY1 Pharmacy Practice Residency

 • Practice Management/Drug Information

-Residents may choose three elective learning experiences from the following list, all one month in length:
+Residents may choose four elective learning experiences from the following list.
+All electives are four weeks in length.

 • Oncology